CarlosCD/Metronome/README.md

 An optional 2nd param (it requires the bpm param to have been set):

-  -h:  Help on usage
+    -h:  help on how to use it.
-  -d:  Debug mode, to show the interval time used and how is calculated
+    -d:  debug mode, to show the interval time used and how is calculated

 The debug mode displays times in milliseconds (1 second = 1,000 milliseconds).

-###Credits
+### Credits

-Initial idea found here, for a `bash` version: <https://community.unix.com/t/a-metronome/353150>
+Idea found here, for a `bash` version: <https://community.unix.com/t/a-metronome/353150>